flaab/picara-php-framework/README.md

 ### Logs
 Logs can be navigated from the admin panel as well.
 The framework can handle an unlimited number of log files.

-To view all the available tasks, go to **Tools -> Tasks** or http://localhost:8000/admin/logs.
+To view all the available tasks, go to **Tools->Logs** or http://localhost:8000/admin/logs.

 ![The Site Admin Logs Page](https://www.dropbox.com/s/wemkhhjl9ee40qf/admin2.png?raw=1)

 ### More than scaffolding
 The scaffolding provided by the framework is actually a comprehensive and easily customizable administration interface.
 It implements a full-text search engine and relationships are navigatable.
 Insert and edition forms support full-text WYSIWYG inputs, image uploads and file uploads.
 Validation rules are read from the model config files.
 You must be logged-in to access the scaffolding controllers.
-The following are out-of-the-box scaffolding screenshots for a simple blog application with <i>authors, categories, tags and posts.</i>.
+The following are out-of-the-box scaffolding screenshots for a simple blog application with <i>authors, categories, tags and posts</i>.

-Listing all categories in our blog.
+Listing all categories in our sample blog.

 ![Scaffolding: Category List](https://www.dropbox.com/s/bc7oydtmq7z6j6t/admin5.png?raw=1)

-Creating a new author in our blog.
+Editing an author in our sample blog.

 ![Scaffolding: Insert a new Author with avatar](https://www.dropbox.com/s/28940dtm8w5zqke/admin4.png?raw=1)

-Creating a new post in our blog.
+Editing a post in our sample blog.

 ![Scaffolding: Insert a new Post with featured image](https://www.dropbox.com/s/v302r72i0gxtff5/admin6.png?raw=1)

-### Custom links in the admin panel
-You can add navigation links to the admin panel editing the file **app/lib/myadmincontroller.php**, adding them to the **$admin_navigation** variable.

-## Develop your application
-Develop your application in the testing environment.
-Use the scripts described above whenever possible.

-## Deployment
+## Deployment to production
 Deployment should be done using Apache Server.

 ### 1. Create a VirtualHost in your production server